-Tax policy received considerable attention throughout the 107th Congress, but the context of the policy debate changed substantially over 2001-2002.
-At the outset of 2001, surpluses were projected.
+Much of tax policy debate in the first part of the 108th Congress has focused on tax cuts, with Congress approving major tax cut legislation in May 2003, as the Jobs and Growth Tax Relief Reconciliation Act (JGTRRA; P.L.
+108-27).
+And although consideration of tax cuts has occupied Congress for several years, the context of the policy debate has changed markedly from the 107th Congress to the current setting.
+At the outset of 2001, surpluses were projected for the federal budget.
 Politically, both chambers of Congress had Republican majorities.
 An important part of newly elected President Bush's election campaign was a proposed large tax cut.
 Supporters of the cuts argued that a part of projected budget surpluses should be returned to taxpayers, which, they argued, would also help steer the slowing economy away from recession.
-Tax cut opponents argued that long-run budgetary considerations and the looming retirement of the babyboom generation made a large tax cut imprudent and maintained that the proposal would favor high-income taxpayers.

-In May 2001, Congress passed a sizeable 10-year tax cut as the \$1.35 trillion Economic Growth and Tax Relief Reconciliation Act (EGTRRA; P.L.
-107-16).
+Tax cut opponents argued that long-run budgetary considerations and the looming retirement of the baby-boom generation made a large tax cut imprudent and maintained that the proposal would favor high-income taxpayers.
+In May 2001, Congress passed a sizeable 10-year tax cut as the \$1.35 trillion Economic Growth and Tax Relief Reconciliation Act (EGTRRA; P.L 107-16).
 The Act's principal provisions reduced individual income tax rates, phased out the estate tax, provided tax cuts for married couples, and increased the per-child tax credit.
-To comply with Senate budget rules, the tax cuts were scheduled to expire at the end of 2010.
+To comply with Senate budget rules, however, the tax cuts were scheduled to expire at the end of 2010.

 By the fall of 2001, the context of the tax debate had changed.
 Politically, Democrats had assumed control of the Senate.
-Economically, a recession was recognized as having begun, and the weakened economy-along with EGTRRA's tax cuts-diminished budget surplus projections.
-The attacks of September 11 added to uncertainty about the economy.
-The new atmosphere led some policymakers to call for new tax cuts that would provide economic stimulus, and the House passed tax-cut bills in both October and December.
+Economically, a recession was recognized as having begun, and the weakened economy - along with EGTRRA's tax cuts - diminished budget surplus projections.
+The new atmosphere led some to call for new tax cuts that would provide economic stimulus, and the House passed tax-cut bills in both October and December.
 However, the measures' opponents objected to the cuts' size and composition, and the bills were not passed by the Senate.
-The stimulus measure that was ultimately enacted in March 2002 (the Job Creation and Worker Assistance Act; P.L.
-107-147), was smaller than those initially passed by the House.
-Its principal elements were temporary expensing and depreciation benefits for business, more favorable treatment of business losses, tax incentives to develop areas damaged by terrorism, and extension of a set of temporary tax benefits.
+A tax cut was ultimately enacted in March 2002 (the Job Creation and Worker Assistance Act; P.L.
+107-147) but was smaller than those initially passed by the House.

 In 2003, with Republicans again in the Senate majority, the debate over a possible tax cut resumed.
 President Bush's FY2004 budget proposed a set of tax cuts amounting to an estimated \$1.57 trillion over 2003-2013, including a stimulus plan amounting to \$726 billion over ten years.
+A major portion of the proposal continued the policy themes of the 2001 tax cut: the President proposed to move up the effective dates of ("accelerate") several tax cuts that EGTRRA scheduled to be phased in, including tax rate reductions, tax cuts for married couples, and an increased child tax credit.